 We’re proud to present to you our latest release:

-Our community development release of the combined offline and online installer is available over here.
+Our latest release of the combined offline and online installer is available over here.

-One offline option that installs a fully themed Xfce and an online option that provides you with the choice of eight Desktop Environments Xfce, Mate, LXQt, Cinnamon, Plasma, Gnome, Budgie and Deepin.
+The offline option installs a fully themed Xfce and the online option provides you with the choice of eight Desktop Environments Xfce, Mate, LXQt, Cinnamon, Plasma, Gnome, Budgie, Deepin and Window Manager i3-WM.

 We already checked the box for the necessary base install in the online installer menu, all you have to do is check the box of your desired DE.